ExoTech-Industrial/.github/profile/README.md

 ### For EXTI Members

 If you're already part of ExoTech Industrial:
-1. Request access to this organization by contacting a director in-game or on Discord
+1. Request access to this organization by contacting an Officer in-game or on Discord
 2. Provide your GitHub username to be added as a member
 3. Check the pinned repositories for beginner-friendly issues and contribution guidelines